CODE OF CONDUCT

 5. Disbursement of loans, including changes in terms and conditions

-• Any changes to the terms and conditions, interest rates, , shall be informed individually to the borrowers in case of account specific changes, and in case of others, the same shall be available at the Registered office / Corporate office of the Company or on website Changes in the interest rates and charges shall be effected prospectively.
-A suitable condition to this effect will be inserted in the loan agreement.
+• Any changes to the terms and conditions including interest rates, disbursement schedule, etc shall be informed individually to the borrowers in case of account specific changes, and in case of others changes, the same shall be made available at the Registered office / Corporate office or on website of the Company.
+Changes in the interest rates and charges shall be affected prospectively.
+A suitable condition to this effect is inserted in the loan agreement.

 • Decision to recall / accelerate payment or performance under the agreement shall be in accordance with the terms and conditions of the loan documents executed by the borrower with the Company.